-Academic Advising is required for all students in the School of Engineering.
+Academic Advising is required for all students in the College of Engineering.
 Your student account will have a registration hold placed on your account each semester, prohibiting you from registering if you have not met with your advisor.
 This is especially important for MEM students, whose curriculum is rigorous and tightly scripted each semester due to enrollment caps, allowable electives, pre-requisites and terms certain courses are offered.

-Juniors and Seniors at the Storrs Campus meet as a group at one of two advising sessions with the Directors of the MEM program.
+Juniors and Seniors at the Storrs Campus meet as a group at one of two advising sessions with the Directors of the MEM major.
 Juniors and Seniors will receive an email from the Program Assistant each semester regarding these dates and times.
 Students are expected to register and attend one of the group sessions.
 Students who are unable to attend must provide an email explaining their circumstances that will prevent them from attending.
 Social activities and extra-curricular activities do not qualify as reasons to miss the mandatory advising sessions.
 In addition, students should be aware that those who do miss the group advising may not be able to schedule a one-on-one advising session with their advisor until after registration has already begun and can therefore prevent students from getting the classes they would like.